vnwal001/MyTestFolder/HW5-report.md

  ### Other Observations
- ##### I wanted to see the average population growth or decline of the states that were consistenly outliers this will help me determine the state with fastest population growth rate.
+ ##### I wanted to see the average population growth or decline of the states that were consistenly outliers this will help me determine the state with fastest population growth rate among them.
  ##### The states I compared were California, New York and Texas

  | <img src="https://github.com/vnwal001/MyTestFolder/blob/main/h5.png" alt="Average Population Growth from 1970 to 2009" width="500"/> | <img src="https://github.com/vnwal001/MyTestFolder/blob/main/h6.png" alt="Average Population over those Years" width="500"/> |